sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/basic-config-and-security/report-monitor-and-trigger-events/event-webhook-tyk-oas.md

 {{< img src="/img/dashboard/api-designer/tyk-oas-webhook-local.png" alt="Ready to configure a local webhook">}}

 Now you can complete the various fields to set up your *local webhook*.
-If you want to add custom headers to send with the HTTP request, select **NEW HEADER** then enter the header key and value.
+If you want to add custom headers to send with the HTTP request, select **New Header** then enter the header key and value.

 {{< img src="/img/dashboard/api-designer/tyk-oas-webhook-local-complete.png" alt="A fully configured global webhook" >}}

-Don't forget to select **SAVE API** to apply the changes.
+Don't forget to select **Save API** to apply the changes.